Baltimore Ravens: The early years and Ted Marchibroda era (1996–1998)

-In the 1996 NFL Draft, the Ravens, with two picks in the first round, drafted offensive tackle Jonathan Ogden at No. 4 overall and linebacker Ray Lewis at No. 26 overall.
+In the 1996 NFL draft, the Ravens, with two picks in the first round, drafted offensive tackle Jonathan Ogden at No. 4 overall and linebacker Ray Lewis at No. 26 overall.
 Both Ogden and Lewis went on to play for the Ravens for their entire professional careers and were both inducted into the Pro Football Hall of Fame.

 The 1996 Ravens won their opening game against the Oakland Raiders, but finished the season 4–12 despite receiver Michael Jackson leading the league with 14 touchdown catches.
 The 1997 Ravens started 3–1.
 Peter Boulware, a rookie defender from Florida State, recorded 11.5 sacks and was named AFC Defensive Rookie of the Year.
 The team finished 6–9–1.
 On October 26, the team made its first trip to Landover, Maryland to play their new regional rivals, the Washington Redskins.
 The Ravens won the game 20–17.
-On December 14, 1997, the Ravens played the final professional sporting event at Baltimore’s historic Memorial Stadium, winning 21–19 over the Tennessee Oilers.
+On December 14, 1997, the Ravens played the final professional sporting event at Baltimore's historic Memorial Stadium, winning 21–19 over the Tennessee Oilers.

-1998 marked the opening of a new stadium for the Ravens, currently known as M&T Bank Stadium, but originally named “PSINet Stadium” after the now-defunct internet service provider which purchased the original naming rights.
+In 1998, the Ravens moved to a brand-new stadium, next to Camden Yards: PSINet Stadium, named for after the now-defunct internet service provider which purchased the original naming rights.
+It is now known as M&T Bank Stadium.

 Quarterback Vinny Testaverde left for the New York Jets before the season, and was replaced by former Indianapolis Colt Jim Harbaugh, and later Eric Zeier.
 Cornerback Rod Woodson joined the team after a successful stint with the Pittsburgh Steelers, and Priest Holmes started getting the first playing time of his career and ran for 1,000 yards.
 The Ravens finished 1998 with a 6–10 record.
-On November 29, the Ravens welcomed the Colts back to Baltimore for the first time in 15 years.
-Amidst a shower of negative cheers towards the Colts, the Ravens won 38–31.
+On November 29, the Colts played in Baltimore for the first time in 15 years.
+Amid a shower of boos for the Colts, the Ravens won 38–31.

 Brian Billick era (1999–2007)

-Three consecutive losing seasons under Marchibroda led to a change in the head coach.
+Marchibroda was fired after three consecutive losing seasons.
 Brian Billick took over as head coach in 1999.
 Billick had been offensive coordinator for the record-setting Minnesota Vikings the season before.
 Quarterback Tony Banks came to Baltimore from the St. Louis Rams and had the best season of his career with 17 touchdown passes and an 81.2 pass rating.
 He was joined by receiver Qadry Ismail, who posted a 1,000-yard season.
 The Ravens initially struggled with a record of 4–7 but managed to finish with an 8–8 record.

-Due to continual financial hardships for the organization, the NFL took an unusual move and directed Modell to initiate the sale of his franchise.
+Due to continual financial hardships for the organization, the NFL took an unusual move and directed Modell sell his franchise.
 On March 27, 2000, NFL owners approved the sale of 49% of the Ravens to Steve Bisciotti.
 In the deal, Bisciotti had an option to purchase the remaining 51% for $325 million in 2004 from Art Modell.
 On April 9, 2004, the NFL approved Steve Bisciotti's purchase of the majority stake in the club.